rails-girls-summer-of-code/summer-of-code/students/application.md

 <li>clicking “Apply now” in the navigation to visit the application form.</li>
 </ol>

-When you have found coaches, you need to add them to your team as follows:
+<b>For your application to be valid, you need at least 2 confirmed coaches on your team.</b> When you have found coaches, add them to your team as follows:
 <ul>
 <li>Click "Add a Member" on your team page in the <a href="https://teams.railsgirlssummerofcode.org/teams" target="_blank">Teams App</a></li>
 <li>Add your coach's GitHub handle and choose "coach" for the role</li>